nasa/HyperCP/README.md

 Select the "Derived L2 Ocean Color Products" button to choose, calculate, and plot derived biochemical and inherent optical properties using a variety of ocean color algorithms.
 Algorithms largely mirror those available in SeaDAS with a few additions.
 They include OC3M, PIC, POC, Kd490, iPAR, GIOP, QAA, and the Average Visible Wavelength (Vandermuellen et al. 2020) and GOCAD-based CDOM/Sg/DOC algorithms (Aurin et al. 2018).

 To output SeaBASS formatted text files, check the box.
 A subfolder within the L2 directory will be created, and separate text files will be made for Li, Lt, Es, and Rrs hyperspectral data and satellite bands, if selected.
 Set-up for the SeaBASS header is managed with the 'Edit/Update SeaBASS Header' in the L1E configuration.

+Upon completion of L2 processing for each file, a PDF summary report will be produced and saved in [output_directory]/Reports.
+This contains metadata, processing parameters, processing logs, and plots of QA analysis, radiometry, and derived ocean color products.

 ## References